Towards a muon scattering tomography system for both low-Z and high-Z materials: Reconstruction methods

 where the material thickness of MCS effect is taken as the voxel size $L_{k}$.
 Given multiple muon events with scattering points located in the same voxel, the linear scattering density of this voxel can be collectively estimated by their scattering angles.

 According to Eq.~\ref{eq:LSD}, for the case without momentum measurement, a typical treatment is to use an average momentum for all muon events in the estimation as the following:

 where $\bar{P}$ is the average energy of about 3.5 GeV according to the muon generator and $\frac{1}{N_{k}} \sum_{i=1}^{N_{k}} {s_{i}^{2}}$ is an approximation of $\theta_{0}^{2}$ since the mean value of scattering angle distribution in Eq.~\ref{eq:MCSgaus} is zero.
-This fixed $\bar{P}$ for all muon events results that the reconstructed linear scattering density is biased from the theoretical value of the material.
+The fixed $\bar{P}$ for each muon event overweights the scattering contribution of low energy muons, which results in the reconstructed linear scattering density biased from the theoretical value of the material.
 In the extreme case of precise momentum measured for all muons, the reconstructed result can be estimated with:

 In the proposed MST system, the momentum of low-energy muons can be measured by the DIRC detector, while a high-energy event cannot be reconstructed well as demonstrated in the right plot of Fig.~\ref{fig:resDIRC}.
 Therefore we apply a segmented momentum-dependent PoCA method that muon events in a voxel are classified into two categories of LE and HE muons as the following: